pschool-in/curriculum/content/social/lifeskills-5.md

 ```
 If you get angry, then you should not revert in a *bad (good)* way to others.
-We should help each other, to get rid of the *flaws(talent)*.
+We should help each other to get rid of the *flaws(talent)*.
-Sometimes being *patient (impatient)* in life, is the best emotional intelligence.
+Sometimes being *patient (impatient)* in life is the best emotional intelligence.
 *Society (Food)*influences one’s emotion.
 *Hunger (Anger)* is not a type of emotion.
 ```